 By contrast, look at the tooth fairy ... what an awesome design!
 It’s probably the most unique looking variation of the tooth fairy I’ve ever seen, and the character herself is brimming with personality.
 This films version of the Sandman is also wonderful.
 He’s very cute, as he can’t speak, but has his own special way of communicating to his allies.
 Hugh Jackman supplies the voice of the Easter Bunny, and he’s awesome.

 The big one who steals the show is Sana Claus, who’s voiced very well by Alec Baldwin.
-Despite being an unconventional Santa with a Russian accent, personality, and sword fighting skills, he actually feels like a classy Santa, and is a tune of fun to watch.
+Despite being an unconventional Santa with a Russian accent, personality, and sword fighting skills, he actually feels like a classy Santa, and is a ton of fun to watch.
 This guy is just bursting with excitement, and his upbeat energy is just contagious.
 I will say that his elf helpers are uninspired rip-offs of the popular minion characters from the "Despicable Me" films, but they thankfully aren't in the film long.
-All together, this cast makes for a great team.
-I love the way they work off each other, I love their distinct personalities, and the things they do together are a tone of fun.
+That and I do like the overall personality of the North Pole, how the Yetis make gifts, the sleigh has rockets, and the Northern Lights are used as a beacon to summon the team.
+Altogether, this cast makes for a great team.
+I love the way they work off each other, I love their distinct personalities, and the things they do together are a ton of fun.
 There’s a scene when they all have to help the Tooth Fairy collect teeth around the world, which becomes a fun competition between friends.

 The animation is top-notch, very detailed, very colorful, and just as the characters have unique designs, their distinct holiday worlds are also very imaginative and awesome to look at.
 I remember seeing “The Nightmare Before Christmas” back in 1994 and being fascinated by the different Halloween and Christmas worlds, but I also wanted to see what other holiday kingdoms might look like.
 “Rise of the Guardians” gives us an inside look at other holiday worlds, each with a distinct look, feel and lots of imagination.
 Seriously, you could watch this movie on mute and be perfectly satisfied.
 Unfortunately, the message of the film isn’t quite as strong.
 Basically, the moral revolves around believing in the things that can't be seen or explained, which not only has been done, but done more effectively in other holiday films like “Miracle on 34th Street”, and “The Polar Express”.
 Then again, the movie is first, and for most about entertainment, so the message is mostly an ad-on, and it still works just fine.